Key terms

 Clean up Keap without breaking what still works.

-If your Keap account has years of tags, campaigns, and access rules, start with a Keap / Infusionsoft Cleanup Sprint or Systems Audit.
+If your Keap account has years of tags, campaigns, and access rules, start with a Keap/Infusionsoft cleanup sprint or Systems Audit.

 Start with a Systems Audit